webpack/webpack.js.org/content/concepts/hot-module-replacement.md

 ### From The Module View

 HMR is an opt-in feature that only affects modules containing HMR code.
-One example would be patching styling through the [style-loader](https://github.com/webpack/style-loader).
+One example would be patching styling through the [`style-loader`](https://github.com/webpack/style-loader).
-In order for patching to work, style-loader implements the HMR interface; when it receives an update through HMR, it replaces the old styles with the new ones.
+In order for patching to work, `style-loader` implements the HMR interface; when it receives an update through HMR, it replaces the old styles with the new ones.

 Similarly, when implementing the HMR interface in a module, you can describe what should